ankitects/anki/docs/development.md

 $ pip3 install pyqt5 pyqtwebengine
 ```

+### Wheels on Linux

+Linux users can build using instructions above, or they can optionally [build
+via Docker](../scripts/docker/README.md).

+On Linux, the generated Anki wheel will have a filename like:

+    anki-2.1.49-cp39-abi3-manylinux_2_31_aarch64.whl

+The 2_31 part means that the wheel requires glibc 2.31 or later.
+If you have
+built the wheel on a machine with an older glibc version, you will get an error
+if you try to install the wheel:

+    ERROR: No matching distribution found for anki

+To avoid the error, you can rename the .whl file to match your glibc version.

+If you still get the error, another possibility is that you are trying to
+install with an old version of Python - 3.9 or later is required.

-On ARM Linux, see the instructions in the pre-built wheels section about a system PyQt,
+On ARM Linux, please see the instructions in the pre-built wheels section about
-and please see the notes at the bottom of [Linux](./linux.md).
+a system PyQt, and the notes at the bottom of [Linux](./linux.md).

 ## Running tests